 And if you are in an individual house, you have been working for 24 hours.
 Not physically working, but you have to work with every demand and the relationship with the boss, not family actually, even if they are close, they are still different than a family member.

 The stress is always there.
-They must be always be ready for any request from the family, so that is working, that’s not really relaxing, when they are suppose to be allowed time off.
-We can easily imagine when we ourselves relaxing, what we have done in the house, we don’t care about anything, but they are in an individual house, and they have to get themselves always ready, not only for the patient’s needs, but the family’s needs.
+They must always be ready for any request from the family, so that is working, that’s not really relaxing when they are supposed to be allowed time off.
+We can easily imagine when we ourselves relaxing, what we have done in the house, we don’t care about anything, but they are in an individual house, and they have to get themselves always ready, not only for the patient’s needs but the family’s needs.
 If they feel better they might have a nice employee, who respects their efforts and contributions to the family and in that way, that’s good.